-To this was an incoherent postscript.
-Among the man's effects was a num-ber of letters from his parents and other relatives, and a teleand other relatives, and a tele-gram from Houston telling him that a ticket and money awaited him at the Union Pacific office here, and instruct-ing him to call for the same.
-The stranger was an arctitect and evidently
+Among the man's effects was a num-ber of letters from his parents and other relatives, and a tele-gram from Houston telling him that a ticket and money awaited him at the horse to a pole in front of a harnes Union Pacific office here, and instructing him to call for the same.
+The stranger was an arcritect and evidently shop on First South street, near West a man of means and refinement.
+Word is expected from Huston, Texas, today from relatives there, as to what disposition to make of the body.